 8. Grand Canyon Loop

 Grand Canyon Loop takes its name from the world-renowned Grand Canyon that attracts thousands — if not millions — of tourists every year.
 As a matter of fact, the proximity of Sedona makes it a very attractive jump-off point for exploring the popular tourist attraction and its surrounding areas.
 The drive begins and ends in Flagstaff, Arizona, just as the name suggests.
 With hundreds of attractions that you’ll pass by, it is no wonder why it is so popular with road warriors.
+Here, you’ll find plenty of things to do.
 Pay attention to famous natural and man-made attractions such as San Francisco Peaks, Yavapai Point, Wupatki National Monument, and more.
 But of course, don’t miss out on the views of Grand Canyon, which are viewable from various points along the way.